baofinance/harbor/README.md

 - the gas reports
 - generated graphs

 are stored in git in the <code>regression</code> folder.
-This provides a simple, albeit crude, mechanism to check for regressions in coverage, gas usage and model values.
+This provides a simple, albeit crude and pedantic, mechanism to check for regressions in coverage, gas usage and model values.